Senonino/data-ber-01-20/Projects/module-1_projects/03_data-thieves-project/README.md

 * Learn how to integrate plots into your presentations.

 ## Data Workflow
-In this project you will focus on Data Extraction techniques, while continue developing your Data Wrangling skills.
+In this project you will focus on Data Extraction techniques, while you continue developing your Data Wrangling skills.

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are:
 * The project must be planned.
 That is why creating a Kanban board is important.
 You can find a template for Trello [here](https://trello.com/b/26Wr3pVF/project-3-data-thief).
 Remember that you **CAN'T CODE** until your project is planned.
-* Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure..
+* Your repository must be clean and organized; this means that it must include a *.gitignore* file and a README file and also have a functional file structure.
 * Your project must include data from at least 2 different data sources (APIs & web, dataset & APIs, etc.).
-* The project needs to be presented to your colleagues on the day of the presentation.
+* The project needs to be presented within 5 minutes to your colleagues on the day of the presentation.

 The **deadline** to turn in the deliverables is right before the project presentations.